 An existing land reform project at the Gumbi settlement has resulted in a dramatic influx of families that settled without any water or sanitation infrastructure being in place.
 This resulted in the construction of an emergency supply from the neighbouring Pongolapoort Dam.
-The project is almost completed.
+This project is completed.
 The abstraction point at the dam is however not ideal and in future a second abstraction point from a more ideal position should be investigated.